Table of Contents

 To avoid having one or a few individuals responsible for dependency security shift responsibility from individual developers to your teams using efficient tools like Bytesafe.

 Make use of the range of security policies in Bytesafe to establish control of the dependencies.
 One example is the Freeze policy that can be used to make registries read-only (temporarily or permanently).
-Or the Secure policy that prevents package versions with known vulnerabilities from being included in your registries.
+Or the package quarantine that automatically prevents package versions with known vulnerabilities or license issues from being used in your organization.

 Having the same level of security for all packages